0xDBFB7/ionprinter/documents/philosophy.md

 I learn a lot via twitter - even more so since my circle of friends increased a year ago.
 However, it's a distinct kind of learning; more tidbits that people that people discuss

+I am reminded of Feynman's advice to "Learn concepts, not facts".
+Maybe that's my fundamental problem - I spend all my time learning bits and gobs of trivia, while unstanding nothing of the underlying framework.

 It's interesting to contrast this with something like IRC.
 IRC is designed to be transient; it's realtime, what happens now is gone soon, so don't post anything valuable.
 And yet, I've spent far more time

+#### Long-term plan

+Part of the 'ideology' of the ionolith is that Hargrave Sciences will be replaced as the vendor.

+I would be very sad to find that my company has become 'IP obese'; to succumb to convergent design.

+We needn't look far from the AM field for examples - c.f.
+Makerbot.
+What fantastic innovations has this company wrought?
+It seems that they have only succeeded in proprietarizing what was once public; by making black-box extruders with custom connectors; by raising prices where the competition's plummets.

+The ionolith is somewhat different from most products in a number of ways:

+The ionolith is perhaps one of the first truly self-replicating products.
+The device will be specifically designed to be produced using itself.

+No matter how much money is being made, production of Hargrave Sciences ionoliths will cease 4 years from the launch date; and all service will be terminated 6 months later.

+This will allow us to focus on what truly benefits society, rather than just pumping out S/N N+1.
+In a century,

+For this to be successful, the design must be maintainable by the end-user, well-documented, and free of planned obscelescence.

+By this date, the hardware and software of the product will surely be mature, and there won't be a good reason for the company to exist - beyond greed.

+From an existential perspective, to have started with an only to allow the company to be tarnished by time would be something of a miserable eulogy.

+bla bla bla

+Of course, good science doesn't involve absolutes, and if a convincing reason is discovered for why

+##### Counterpoint:

+Unix and C++, both of which could only have be developed because their authors had stability over many years.